 Updates are also deployed late at night in your timezone, so your operations face as little disruption as possible.
 These updates will also be seamlessly integrated with your system, so you’ll be ready to go the next morning.

-More importantly, these updates introduce new features that can help you extend your capabilities.
+More importantly, these updates introduce new features that you can use to extend your capabilities.

 In this article, you’ll have seen that some of the concerns surrounding Cloud ERP solutions are mostly unfounded.